Jason C. Eck, DO, MS

 Treatment of congenital kyphosis often involves surgery while the patient is an infant.
 This is because the kyphosis is caused by an abnormality in the developing vertebrae.
 Surgery earlier in life can help correct the kyphosis before it continues to worsen.

 Sometimes kyphosis from painful collapse of vertebrae due to osteoporosis is treated with a procedure called a kyphoplasty, whereby a balloon is inserted into the affected vertebra and filled with a liquid (methymethacrylate) that hardens to restore the vertebral height.
+This procedure is a last resort after failure of noninvasive treatment.

 Chronic Pain/Back Pain